 Day Tour or Bay Tour in the Galapagos?

 A beach-front hotel in a secluded location, like Finch Bay Galapagos Hotel on Santa Cruz Island, is the perfect place from which to discover the Enchanted Islands.
 Once there, visitors are highly encouraged to try to visit some of the archipelago’s most beautiful beaches and its most iconic neighbouring isles in order to get a more in-depth understanding of this wholly unique place.
 To do so, you will find two highly popular options that are in Puerto Ayora: a Day Tour or a Bay Tour.
 Read on to learn the difference between a Day tour or a Bay Tour in the Galapagos and choose the one that will make the most of your time in this unique destination!

-Bay Tours are usually operated by small motor boats that do not have permits for disembarking on uninhabited Galapagos islands.
+Bay Tours are usually operated by small motor boats that do not have permitsfor disembarking on the uninhabited islands that make up the Galapagos National Park.
 This means they only visit the surrounding beaches of Puerto Ayora and passengers are only allowed to snorkel around the boat in open water.
 Bay Tours also don’t include a Naturalist Guide as part of their trips and it’s usually the boat’s owner and “chauffeur” that are in charge of everything, from explanations to safety.
 Most of the time, Bay Tours don’t include snorkeling equipment and they may or may not include a box lunch, depending on the package visitors decide to go for.
 The boats are usually small and have no indoor space or air conditioning to help cool down from the intense Galapagos sun.